nathaneltitane/dextop/README.md

 `'echo update >> ${HOME}/.dextop/dextop-update'`

+Dextop will automatically fetch all relevant utilities and replace them withthe up-to-date versions.

+Automatic utility updates on login can be disabled as follows:

+`'echo '' > ${HOME}/.dextop/dextop-update'`

 ### Reports:

 All setup dialogs, prompts, commands and binary execution outputs have been set to redirect to the `'${PREFIX}/var/log'` directory to keep output messages to a minimum.